Larger Quantities, Lower Prices

 These plants make terrific borders and look incredible when mixed with other perennial flowers along an edge.
 Some gardeners have enjoyed the eye-pleasing effect of the Bugleweed when planted along stepping stones or inside rock gardens.
 They make a great companion to the creeping jenny in a shady part of a lawn.

-Bugleweed will grow well in moist, fertile, well-drained soil but are able to tolerate clay and other less nutrient soils.
+Bugleweed will grow well in moist, fertile, well-drained soil but can tolerate clay and other fewer nutrient soils.
 The plant does have a creeping tendency and should not be planted near areas it will not be allowed to spread.
 Edging placed along a border where the plant should not go does well to stop the creeping.

 When the blooms have reached a deadhead stage, a lawn mower works well to remove them.
 The plant will propagate through its cuttings, by being divided, and its seeds.
 The division can be performed any time of the season and should be done about every two years, so it does not become overcrowded.